 Are TOEFL scores required to apply if I attended an English speaking institution?

-Waivers are automatic for students whose applications indicate they have received, or will receive, a degree from an institution where English is the primary language of instruction.
+Waivers are automatic for students whose applications indicate they have received, or will receive, an undergraduate degree from an institution where English is the primary language of instruction.
 See http://economics.virginia.edu/admission.

 How many applicants are admitted?

 We usually receive around 500 applicants, and each cohort is no more than 20 students (4% acceptance rate).

 How likely is it that I will be admitted into the program?

 We will carefully consider all applicants to our program.
 We will not pre-evaluate any applications prior to the regular admission process.